d4hackweek/d4book/book/logistics.md

 # Event Logistics

-For questions related to travel, reimbursement, lodging, etc. please reach out to Maddie Farris at [csde-prgm-coord\@uw.edu](mailto:csde-prgm-coord@uw.edu){.email}.
+For questions related to travel, reimbursement, lodging, etc. please reach out to Maddie Farris at [csde-prgm-coord\@uw.edu](mailto:csde-prgm-coord@uw.edu).
 Please send all your receipts Maddie before the end of September after the Hack Week has completed.
 If you have no receipts and just want to claim your meal per diem, reach out to Maddie via email to start the reimbursement process and to discuss further information that I may need.

 ## Wireless